guy-davidi/DPDK-P4-Switch/README.md

+## About
-## This project enable to configure DPDK pipelin by .p4 program
+This project enable to configure DPDK pipelin by .p4 program

 ## Install P4 compiller - p4c_install.sh
 ```